ruslenghi/deep_fluids_pytorch/README.md

 In the third column STL (Shift Towards Low) reconstrictions are visible.
 These are the reconstructions obtained via a technique previously used to improve the velocity fields reconstruction, which is described in detail at: https://deepai.org/publication/frequency-aware-reconstruction-of-fluid-simulations-with-generative-networks

-In the fourth and fifth column reconstructions show my results.
+In the fourth and fifth column my results are shown.
 In these cases the *c* vector was preprocessed via Positional Encoding (PE) combined with STL (fourth column) or Progressive Training (fifth column).

 It is clearly visible that Positional Encoding is a game changer, and that the reconstructed fields present much more details in the reconstructions presented in the last 2 columns, with the best results being those obtained via the combined use of Positional Encoding and Progressive Training.